 The board encourages licensed employees to attend and participate in professional development activities to maintain, develop, and extend their skills.
 The board will maintain and support an in-service program for licensed employees.
+Professional development activities will include activities that promote and/or teach about compliance with applicable Iowa laws.

-Requests for attendance or participation in a development program, other than those development programs sponsored by the school district, is made to the superintendent.
+Requests for attendance or participation in a development program, other than those development programs sponsored by the school district, are made to the superintendent.
 Approval of the superintendent must be obtained prior to attendance by a licensed employee in a professional development program when the attendance would result in the licensed employee being excused from their duties or when the school district pays the expenses for the program.